Logic Programming - Autumn 2012

 Office hours

-The course lecturers are available (during Semester 1) for discussion of course material at the following hours.
+The course lecturer is available (during Semester 1) for discussion of course material at the following hours:

 Meetings outside these hours are also possible by appointment.